FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 You'll need to configure applications in FusionAuth as well as register the user account with which you'll log in.

-This tutorial will create and configure the applications using the adminstrative user interface, but you could use the API if you wanted.
+This tutorial will create and configure the applications using the administrative user interface, but you could use the API if you wanted.
 It'll also use the default tenant.
 Though FusionAuth supports multiple tenants, for this tutorial you'll keep everything in one tenant for simplicity's sake.

 Navigate to "Applications" and create two new applications; one named "Pied Piper" and one named "Hooli".
 For each of these, set the name appropriately.